papiodesu/leptos_book/src/view/01_basic_component.md

 #[component]
 ```

-Like all component definitions, this begins with the ["#[component]」](https://docs.rs/leptos/latest/leptos/attr.component.html) macro. 「#[component]" annotates a function so it can be
+Like all component definitions, this begins with the ["#[component]"](https://docs.rs/leptos/latest/leptos/attr.component.html) macro. "#[component]" annotates a function so it can be
 used as a component in your Leptos application.
 We’ll see some of the other features of
 this macro in a couple chapters.